AnkurSaldhi/calendly/README.md

 This repository contains a simple implementation of a Calendly-like scheduling API using Flask in Python.
 The API allows users to set their availability, view availability, and find overlapping time slots between two users.

 ## Assumptions
-- **user_id='user123'** is considered as logged_in user for get_availability, reschedule and finding overlap
+- **user_id='user123'** is considered as logged_in user for get_availability, reschedule and finding overlap.
 - For simplicity purpose, set_availability is allowed to set for any user.
    In ideal scenario, current user can set his availability only
-- In memory DB is taken for consideration
+- In memory DB is taken for consideration.
 - In apis, only UTC timezone is allowed.
 This will avoid complexity in codebase.
 - User has to pass isoformat str as datetimes for setting availability.